sas1300/challenge4/README.md

 ## Challenge 4:  *Coding Quiz Challenge* ##

 ## What ##
-* In the Coding Quiz Challenge we were give the task of creating a multiple choice, timed quiz that would cover a variety of JavaScript concepts.
+* In the Coding Quiz Challenge we were given the task of creating a multiple choice, timed quiz that would cover a variety of JavaScript concepts.
 This project was to include the following:
     * A start button
     * A timer
     * Questions and a selection of answers